 When physicians make a request for a prior authorization (PA), we are looking for documentation and chart notes to support the diagnosis, dosing, and any other specific criteria that the drug might carry.
 (Most PBMs don’t do this; they will accept verbal information and don’t get as much to consider in the PA process.)
 In most cases, patients are redirected to a drug that is more clinically appropriate at a lower cost, and perhaps an empiric therapy that they would start at before moving to a more advanced therapy.

 We respect that this does create some disruption among members, but the goal is to try to impact as few members as possible while delivering substantial savings to a plan.
 With 2% of the members driving up to 60% of the cost, you can see where we’re touching a fairly small amount of the membership, but savings from these clinical management programs can net 7%-10% or even more depending on the circumstances.

-It’s a matter of evaluating the value of doing or not doing something that is clinically and economically sound – and finding the right balance for the pharmacy benefit plan.
+As a Pharmacy Benefits Optimizer (PBO), we believe it’s a matter of evaluating the value of doing or not doing something that is clinically and economically sound – and finding the right balance for the pharmacy benefits plan.

-To learn more about how strategies like these can help your clients achieve their pharmacy benefits cost and clinical goals, check out our e-book on Building an Optimized Clinical Playbook.
+To learn more about how strategies like these can help your clients achieve their pharmacy benefits cost and clinical goals, check out our free e-book, Building an Optimized Clinical Playbook.